We hope to announce appointment of our new HR Officer soon. In the meantime please email your query to firstname.lastname@example.org

-The Coronavirus Job Retention Scheme has been extended until March 2021.
-A summary of the extended scheme and how it differs from previous arrangements has been prepared by Rob – "18 Nov CJRS extension " Contact Rob or Katie for advice if you think this new scheme might be relevant to you, or are considering any changes to employee contracts.
+The Coronavirus Job Retention Scheme has been further extended on 17 December until April 2021.
+See our summary of the extended scheme and how it differs from previous arrangements (18 Nov CJRS extension)

 Frequently Asked Questions (Coronavirus Job Retention Scheme)